🔧 When There is No System, Everything Becomes a Follow-Up

 🎯 Want a quick way to spot gaps in your operations?

-Because true operational clarity isn’t just knowing what to do —
+Because true operational clarity is not just knowing what to do.

 🔄 From Dependency Loops to Self-Managing Rhythms